Written by Pradeep

 If you’re thinking about expanding your family, the first question that arises in your mind will be whether or not it is easier to conceive the second time than the first.
-If you have had a difficult pregnancy, you are worried, apprehensive and even anxious at the very thought of conceiving the second time.
+If you have had a difficult pregnancy, you are worried, apprehensive, and even anxious at the very thought of conceiving the second time.
 Sometimes, it has been found that a woman who struggled with conceiving her first child may find that the second pregnancy takes place much more easily.

 Then again, a few couples who conceived easily during the first time are confronted with greater issues once they try for conceiving for the second time.
-This make us take a critical lesson in human science– one cannot control fertility and also past successes on fertility doesn’t mean or assures a future success for it.
+This makes us take a critical lesson in human science– one cannot control fertility and also past successes in fertility don’t mean or assures a future success for it.

 If you plan to expand your family (ideal spacing is around 2–3 years), you are not supposed to wait as long as your first pregnancy.
 Even after trying for around 8–12 months, if you are incapable of getting pregnant naturally, then it is advisable to seek medical aids.

 If you had your first baby in early 30’s, naturally the second conception will be planned around 34 years.
 (How should you space your pregnancies?)
-Only 12% of eggs are left with the women at the age of 30.
+Only 12% of eggs are left in women at the age of 30.
 Once the age increases, the eggs left will obviously decrease more and by the time you hit your 40’s, the eggs are only 3%.

 Generally, couples are observed to follow a ‘wait and see’ perspective.
 But, this often makes the untreated issues become untreatable issues.This is because waiting also means that you can develop medical issues like fibroids that didn’t show up before.
 Read more on age and fertility.

-There are several issues that can be developed in the course of the first delivery or after the first delivery which may hinder the ability to conceive the second time.
-Some conditions that (may be) present during the first pregnancy which did not hinder with the fertility and successful delivery can get worsen in due course of time.
+There are several issues that can be developed in the course of the first delivery or after the first delivery, which may hinder the ability to conceive the second time.
+Some conditions that (may be) present during the first pregnancy, which did not hinder with the fertility and successful delivery can get worsen in due course of time.
 The issues may be in the male or female or both.